rusadirr/rusadirr/README.md

 <h1 align="center">Hello there, I'm Rusadi!<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>

-### 👤 &nbsp;About Me
+### 👨‍💻 &nbsp; About Me

 💡 &nbsp;I'm very interested in technological developments.\
 🎓 &nbsp;I'm currently studying in the Major of Informatics, Networking, and Application System at SMK Negeri 1 Cimahi.\
-🌱 &nbsp;I’m currently learning : \
+🌱 &nbsp;I’m currently learning :
-- 🛡️ Cyber Security (Linux, Network, CyberSecurity Analyst & Penetration Testing), \
+- 🛡️ Cyber Security (Linux, Network, CyberSecurity Analyst & Penetration Testing),
-- ☁️ Cloud Computing (Docker, Ansible, Kubernetes, Ceph & Openstack) and \
+- ☁️ Cloud Computing (Docker, Ansible, Kubernetes, Ceph & Openstack) and
-- 💻 Programming (Python, PHP & CSS).\
+- 💻 Programming (Python, PHP & CSS).

 ✍️ &nbsp;In my free time, [I Write some articles in the field of technology](https://project.rusadi.me/), [Blog Writing](https://blog.rusadi.me/) and Playing Guitar as my hobbies.\
 💬 &nbsp;Feel free to reach out to me for ask anything or just for some interesting discussion.\
 📫 &nbsp;You can shoot me an email at muhammadrusadir@gmail.com!
 I'll try to respond as soon as I can.\
 🌐 &nbsp;Please have a look at my [Personal Websites](https://rusadi.me) for more details about me.
 I'm open to feedback and suggestions! \
-⚡ Fun fact : The music group that I like the most is JKT48
+⚡ Fun fact : The music group that I like the most is [JKT48.](https://jkt48.com/)

-This is my personal repository Feel free to check my repository, don't forget to notify me if you found something wrong \
+This is my personal repository Feel free to check my repository, don't forget to notify me if you found something wrong

 <img alt="Night Coding" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" align="right"/>